modenaxe/awesome-biomechanics/README.md

 * [**Gmsh**](https://gmsh.info/)

-* [gptoolbox - Geometry Processing Toolbox] by Alec Jacobson.
-This is a toolbox of useful matlab functions for geometry processing.
+* **gptoolbox - Geometry Processing Toolbox** by Alec Jacobson.
+This is a MATLAB toolbox of useful functions for geometry processing.
 There are also tools related to constrainted optimization and image processing.
 Typically these are utility functions that are not stand alone applications.<br>
 [:computer: website | :floppy_disk: source](https://github.com/alecjacobson/gptoolbox)

 * **MeshLab** by Cignoni et al. (2008).
 MeshLab is open source system for processing and editing 3D triangular meshes.
 It provides a set of tools for editing, cleaning, healing, inspecting, rendering, texturing and converting meshes.
 It offers features for processing raw data produced by 3D digitization tools/devices and for preparing models for 3D printing. </br>